Gattocrucco/lsqfitgp/docs/hyper.rst

 .. note::

    The function `makegp` must be autograd-friendly.
-This means that operations that involve hyperparameters must always be functional, i.e. you can not first create an array and later assign values to it.
+This means that operations that involve hyperparameters must always be functional, i.e., you can not first create an array and later assign values to it.
 Also, if you explicitly use numpy functions, you have to do ``from autograd import numpy`` instead of ``import numpy``.
 Read the `autograd tutorial